 I’ve always made it a practice to really enjoy the holiday season.
 So from Thanksgiving until the New Year, I eat pretty much whatever I want.
 I enjoy all the festive foods, and I always know that many of them really aren’t that good for me and that I’ll probably pick up a few extra pounds.
 So after the new year begins, I make cleansing a top priority.

 Many of the things we eat routinely can not only be “not good for us,” they can often be toxic.
-Add these effects on our bodies to the others we encounter every day (smog, air pollution, industrial pollutants, household cleansers, food preservatives and dyes, chemical fumes, car exhaust, normal metabolism, poor elimination of food, waste products in the blood from illness or disease, …) and we can see that our bodies are bombarded with toxins.
+Add these effects on our bodies to the others we encounter every day (smog, air pollution, industrial pollutants, household cleaners, food preservatives and dyes, chemical fumes, car exhaust, normal metabolism, poor elimination of food, waste products in the blood from illness or disease, …) and we can see that we can really bombard our with toxins.
 The consequences are inevitably further disease or debility.
 Cleansing (detoxification) should be a recurring part of our normal routine.

 There are many ways to cleanse.
 The program you choose may last only a day or two or a week or two.
 It may even take the form of a recurring dietary change.
 Most of us know of foods that seem to “go right through us … a hint that they may be added to our personal cleansing program.
 And some foods seem to work for most everyone – e.g., fresh cherries, available in early spring, have a definite cleansing effect on the bowels and help eliminate the uric acid buildup linked to heavy meat consumption and diseases like joint problems or gout.
 Fasting often accompanies detoxification regimens as well, but we’ll make that the subject of a future article.